 The State and Local Government Committee offers programs and events specifically for local and regional governments and policymakers.
 The Committee also tracks local/state green building related legislation/policies and conducts green building related presentations for local governments.

 Meeting Schedule and Information

 SLGC members: interested in representing the SLGC at events?
 How about helping advance sustainability in Illinois’ laws and legislation?
 Interested in writing a Spotlight on a sustainability issue close to you?
-Let us know by coming to the Chapter’s SLGC “brainstorming” meeting May 22nd at the Chapter’s Office at The Merchandise Mart.
-We would like to hear your ideas during this festive event.
+Join us at our next meeting and let us know!

 From Illinois Environmental Council: An Update on The Illinois General Assembly’s Green Caucus Key Legislation